Craigside

 No analysis available

-Good evidence: 14/20 MLS entries check car wash and several remarks explicitly state 'car wash area' or 'car wash station', indicating a shared vehicle wash facility on the property.
+Good evidence: 14 of 20 MLS entries check car wash and several remarks explicitly state 'car wash station' or 'car wash area' (e.g., 'car wash station', 'car wash area'), indicating an on-site shared vehicle wash amenity.

 No analysis available